tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 Look, I’ve always been the odd sibling out.

-By that, I mean while my brother and sister were clearly my parents' favorites.
+By that, I mean my brother and sister were clearly my parents' favorites.

 I was always the last to know anything, even as a little kid.